-- 2. Q. WHAT IS THE FILING PERIOD, AND WHERE MUST CLAIMS BE FILED? - A. Any property owner, believing he/she is entitled to a tax reduction under this program, must make application to the Assessor of the municipality in which he/she resides, between February 1st and May 15th of the calendar year following the October 1st Grand List date for which tax relief is sought. - 3.
+2. Q. WHAT IS THE FILING PERIOD, AND WHERE MUST CLAIMS BE FILED?

+- A. Any property owner, believing he/she is entitled to a tax reduction under this program, must make application to the Assessor of the municipality in which he/she resides, between February 1st and May 15th of the calendar year following the October 1st Grand List date for which tax relief is sought. - 3.
 Q. WHEN MUST AN APPLICANT OR SPOUSE BE 65 YEARS OF AGE, IN ORDER TO FILE A CLAIM UNDER SECTION 12-170aa? - A. Persons initially filing for tax relief must have been 65 years of age as of December 31 of the previous calendar year.
-Certification of disability may be received at any time up to actual filing of application.
-(See also Question 55.) - 4.
-Q. IF AN ELDERLY/TOTALLY DISABLED HOMEOWNER OWNS TWO HOMES AND ONE HOME IS LOCATED IN CONNECTICUT AND THE OTHER OUTSIDE OF THE STATE, IS HE/SHE ENTITLED TO TAX RELIEF BENEFITS IN CONNECTICUT? - A. Yes, provided the claimant is not receiving tax relief benefits as a homeowner in any other state, and provided he/she maintains the home in Connecticut as his/her domicile.
+Applicants filing as disabled must have documentation that they were deemed "eligible to receive Social Security disability benefits" as of December 31 of the previous calendar year. - 4.
+Q. IF AN ELDERLY/TOTALLY DISABLED HOMEOWNER OWNS TWO HOMES AND ONE HOME IS LOCATED IN CONNECTICUT AND THE OTHER OUTSIDE OF THE STATE, IS HE/SHE ENTITLED TO TAX RELIEF BENEFITS IN CONNECTICUT? - A. Yes, provided the claimant is not receiving tax relief benefits as a homeowner in any other state, and provided he/she maintains the home in Connecticut as his/her principal residence.
 The same concept applies if a claimant owns two homes in Connecticut.
 Tax relief may only be granted on one's principal home or domicile.
-As there exists no statutory definition of legal residence, the following questions may be considered in determining whether or not a home constitutes the claimant's domicile.
+As there is no statutory definition of legal residence, the following questions may be considered in determining whether or not a home constitutes the claimant's principle residence.
 These questions are not intended to be all inclusive, but are examples that may be asked of the applicant: - 1.
 Is the subject property your principal residence?\ - 2.
 Where are you registered to vote? - 3.
 Are you claiming any tax exemptions outside the State of Connecticut? - 4.
 Where is your automobile, if any, registered? - 5.
+What is the address provided on your federal tax return? - 6.
 Do you have the intent of making the property your principal residence and do you physically and primarily reside there?\ - \ Principal residence shall be defined as residency of at least 6 months and one day for the program year. - 5.
 Q. IS A HOMEOWNER WHO ACQUIRED A HOME DURING THE YEAR ELIGIBLE FOR TAX RELIEF? - A. Yes, provided the claimant owned the home on or before October 1st and occupies such home as his/her principal place of residence.
 If the claimant purchased the property after the October 1st assessment date, he/she is NOT entitled to benefits until the next Grand List year. - 6.
 Q. WHEN A HUSBAND AND WIFE FILE FOR TAX RELIEF, IS IT NECESSARY FOR BOTH TO SIGN THE APPLICATION FORM, AS IN THE CASE OF A JOINT RETURN FOR THE I.R.S.? - A. No. Either the husband or wife, or their duly authorized agent may sign the application.